Internships & Work Placements

-Employers rate internships highly, with over half of employers surveyed by High Fliers stating they were not at all likely or not very likely to employ somebody without experience, irrespective of academic credentials.
+Employers love former interns, with over half of employers surveyed by High Fliers stating they were not at all likely or not very likely to employ somebody without experience, irrespective of academic credentials.

-The popularity of internships shows employers' preference for a try-before-you-buy approach to candidates, with 11,300 on offer, an increase of 5% on the previous year.
-It is estimated that 36% of students being employed in that year already had experience with that employer.
+The popularity of graduate internships shows employers' preference for a try-before-you-buy approach to candidates, with 14,058 on offer, an increase of more than 6% on the previous year.
+It is estimated that more than half of all students being employed in that year already had experience with that employer.

 Visit our Advice page for more information.